 In preparing the iron braces for use in the construction of fireproof cornices, a punching machine and slitting shears are used for cutting the band iron and punching holes in it to admit the bolts.
 While braces are sometimes bent in a vise, a small machine known as a brace bender is of great value in the shop.
-In large fireproof building constructions, it is necessary that all doors, window frames, and even sashes be covered with metal, and made in so neat a manner that. when painted and grained, no differences will be apparent to indicate whether the material is wood or metal, the smallest bends down to 1 inch being obtained.
+In large fireproof building constructions, it is necessary that all doors, window frames, and even sashes be covered with metal, and made in so neat a manner that, when painted and grained, no differences will be apparent to indicate whether the material is wood or metal, the smallest bends down to 1 inch being obtained.
 This, of course, cannot be done on the brakes just mentioned, but is done by means of the draw-bench, which is constructed in lengths up to 20 feet and longer, operated by means of an endless chain, and capable of drawing the sheet metal over any shaped wood mould as tightly as if it were cast in one piece.
-The smaller tools in the shop are similar to those described in the Instruction Papers on Tinsmithing and Sheet Metal Work, Part I.
+The smaller tools in the shop are similar to those referred to on page 4 of this volume.